arirusso/analog/README.md

 Scale.transform(0.5).from(0..1).to(0..500)
 => 250
 ```

+This is generally useful for converting data from raw values to a range used for display or other kinds of output.

+I use it all the time in music programming, converting OSC messages to musical notes and things like that and figure it might be useful to others.

 Please note: I am not a Math Person.
 If I've named any concepts here poorly, [please let me know](https://github.com/arirusso/analog/issues).
 Or [submit a pull request](https://github.com/arirusso/analog/pulls)